silentmatt/expr-eval/README.md

 	pow(x, y) 	xy.
 This is exactly the same as “x^y”.
-It’s just provided since it’s in the Math object from JavaScript atan2(y, x) Arc tangent of x/y. i.e. the angle between (0, 0) and (x, y) in radians. hypot(a,b)  The square root of the sum of squares of its arguments. if(c, a, b) The condition function where c is condition, a is result if c is true, b is result if c is false
+It’s just provided since it’s in the Math object from JavaScript atan2(y, x) Arc tangent of x/y. i.e. the angle between (0, 0) and (x, y) in radians. hypot(a,b)  The square root of the sum of squares of its arguments. cond(c, a, b) The condition function where c is condition, a is result if c is true, b is result if c is false

 ### Tests ###